mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 # Introduction

 This document specifies the CONNECT-IP method for IP {{RFC0791}} {{RFC8200}}
 flows when they are proxied according to the MASQUE proposal over HTTP/3.

+The approach in this paper does not send the IP header as part of the payload between the cleint and proxy in order to reduce overhead.
+The target IP address in provided by the client as part of th CONNCT-IP request.
+The sources address is selected by the proxy as further discussed below.
+Other information that might be needed to construct the IP or to inform the client based on received IP packets can be signaled separately.

 ## Definitions